DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Jones_Amir_def/index.markdown

 AA: We don't know in terms of general people.
 But I’d say people tend towards research: ‘I want to know who did this or that film.’
 Or why we call ‘orange’ an ‘orange’.
-I think people limit themselves to a range of queries, rather than go on a ‘search’ that is open, where they say, ‘Let's check out what we might bump into by colliding with elements’.
+I think people limit themselves to a range of queries, rather than go on a ‘search’ that is open, where they say:
+‘Let's check out what we might bump into by colliding with elements’.

 A practical example: one of the search-art activities I did recently, at